-Thanks to these efforts, the number of health care homes in Minnesota, which utilize a patient-centered care delivery model, has increased by since 2013.
-There are now a total of 368 health care clinics serving 70 percent of Minnesota counties.
+Thanks to these efforts, there are 57 new health care homes in Minnesota, which utilize a patient-centered care delivery model, since 2013.
+There are now a total of 371 health care clinics serving 70 percent of Minnesota counties.
 The geographic distribution of clinics throughout the state ensures access to patient centered, coordinated care for an estimated 3.9 million Minnesota residents, including people with disabilities.